tienbian/blog-starter-app/_posts/node_part_1.md

 ```sh
 npm run migration:run
 ```
-If everything was OK, you should see last messages and a record has been insert into *custom_migration_table*
+If everything was OK, you should see the last messages and a record has been inserted into *custom_migration_table*
 ```sh
 Migration CreateMoviesTable<timestamp> has been executed successfully.
 ```